seemyer/recipes/docs/baking/ube_cookie.md

 6. Cool cookies on baking sheet 5 minutes, then use wide metal spatula to transfer cookies to wire rack; cool cookies to room temperature and serve.
 (Can be stored at room temperature in airtight container or zipper-lock plastic bag up to 5 days.)

 ## ✏️ notes
 * Make Ahead & Freezing Instructions: Baked cookies freeze well up to 3 months.
 Unbaked cookie dough balls (that are not coated in confectioners’ sugar) freeze well up to 3 months.
-See post above about how to freeze cookie dough balls.

 ## 🔗 sources
 https://sallysbakingaddiction.com/double-chocolate-crinkle-cookies/